fastMI: a fast and consistent copula-based estimator of mutual information: Simulation Experiments

 \subsection{Estimation accuracy of MI}

-In this section, we compare the efficiency of the \texttt{fastMI} estimator with that of the existing gold-standard estimator of MI, the JMI.
-Previous simulation studies \cite{Zeng2018} show that the JMI has the smallest mean-squared error (MSE) for a wide class of multivariate association patterns across different sample sizes, thereby indicating its superior performance.
-Through extensive simulation studies, we compare the MSE performance of \texttt{fastMI} with JMI for a wide range of bivariate association patterns, for different sample sizes.
-We generate a sample of $n$ observations drawn from a bivariate PDF $f_{XY}$ on $\mathbb{R}^2$, specified by the underlying copula and marginal densities.
-Since marginal densities do not play a role in determining underlying mutual information, we fix them to be standard normal densities across all models for convenience.
+Through extensive simulation studies, we compare the MSE performance of \texttt{fastMI} with $ECMI$ and $JMI$ for a wide range of association patterns for different sample sizes.
+We generate a sample of $n$ observations drawn from PDF $f_{XY}$ on $\mathbb{R}^d$, specified by the underlying copula and marginal densities.
+In the data simulation, choices of marginal distributions have little effect, and for numerical convenience, normal marginals are chosen for data generation in our empirical studies.

-We restrict ourselves to three separate classes of copula models \cite{joe_2014, czado_2019} - the symmetric Gaussian copula and two asymmetric Archimedean copula - the Clayton and Gumbel copula.
+We first consider the bivariate case ($d = 2$) and restrict ourselves to three separate classes of copula models \cite{joe_2014, czado_2019} -- the symmetric Gaussian copula and two asymmetric Archimedean copula - the Clayton and Gumbel copulas.
 While the Clayton copula exhibits greater dependence in the negative tail, the Gumbel copula exhibits greater dependence in the positive tail.
-Each of these copula classes may be specified by fixing the underlying value of Kendall's $\tau$, which in turn, may be used to compute the underlying true MI \cite{Ghalibaf_2020}.
-For each of the three copula classes considered, we fix $\tau \in \left\{0, 0.1, 0.2, \ldots, 0.9 \right\}$ and generate $n \in \left\{100, 250, 500 \right\}$ bivariate samples.
-The simulated data are used to compute both JMI and \texttt{fastMI}.
-The MSEs of both estimators for different models and sample sizes are calculated based on $r = 1000$ replications.
-Our findings are presented in \hyperref[fig:figure1]{\autoref{fig:figure1}}.
-We note that \texttt{fastMI} has appreciably lower MSE for all models and sample sizes considered, indicating its superior performance over JMI.
+Each of these copula classes may be specified by fixing the underlying value of Kendall's $\tau$, which in turn, may be used to compute the underlying true $MI$ \cite{Ghalibaf_2020}.
+For each of the three copula classes considered, we fix $\tau \in \left\{0, 0.1, 0.2, \ldots, 0.9 \right\}$ and generate $n \in \left\{64, 128, 256 \right\}$ bivariate samples.
+The simulated data are used to compute $ECMI$, $JMI$, and \texttt{fastMI}.
+The MSEs of all estimators for different models and sample sizes are calculated based on $s = 1000$ replications.
+Our findings are presented in \hyperref[fig:figure1]{\autoref{fig:figure1}}. { To study the behavior of our estimators more closely, in \hyperref[tab:table_sim1]{\autoref{tab:table_sim1}} we present information on the following percentage decreases:

+with positive values indicating more accurate performance of \texttt{fastMI} over $ECMI$ and $JMI$ respectively.
+Higher values indicate reduced estimation error. }

+From both the figure as well as the table, we note that \texttt{fastMI} has appreciably lower MSE for all models and sample sizes considered, indicating its superior performance over $JMI$.
+Further, from \hyperref[fig:figure1]{\autoref{fig:figure1}} we note that while the overall standard error for \texttt{fastMI} is lower than $ECMI$ as well as $JMI$ in almost all the cases considered, the absolute bias performance of \texttt{fastMI} and $ECMI$ are comparable while still being lower than that of $JMI$.
+Overall, there seems to be a bias-variance trade-off between \texttt{fastMI} and $ECMI$, with \texttt{fastMI} yielding better MSE performance.